monzee/vanilla/README.md

 This becomes a lot more useful when the message sender and listeners are in different places.
-E.g. the listener is in an activity and the child fragments send events to it, or fragment to child fragments.
+E.g. the listener is in an activity and the child fragments send events to it, or fragment to other fragments.
 The next component makes this possible.

 ### AndroidLoaderStore